JasonYao/deprecated-old-2017-site/README.md

 ![if it's broken, it's all up to jebus now](https://travis-ci.org/JasonYao/JasonYao.github.io.svg?branch=source)

-This repo contains my personal site, which contains everything from articles and guides on technical subjects to pseudo-philosophical ramblings on the mysteries of life, with a couple ~~bio-hazards~~ food recipes tossed in for variety.
+This repo contains my personal site, which contains everything from articles and guides on technical subjects, to pseudo-philosophical ramblings on the mysteries of life, with a couple ~~bio-hazards~~ food recipes tossed in for variety.